Brain-WP/Context/README.md

 - The second example make use of a template engine (mustache) and of Brain\Hierarchy to build a quite advanced WordPress template rendering workflow.

+Examples are available in the ["/examples" folder](https://github.com/Brain-WP/Context/tree/master/examples) of the repo.

 # Requirements